ECTS

 Faculty of Science

-This compulsory UE will enable students to deepen their skills acquired in "S3 biochemistry".
-It will enable them to understand cellular metabolism through:
+This compulsory course will enable students to deepen the skills they acquired in "Biochemistry S3."
+It will enable them to understand cellular metabolism by:

--understanding bioenergetics to study the processes by which living cells transport, transmit, use, accumulate and release energy;
+-understanding bioenergetics in order to study the processes by which living cells convey, transmit, use, accumulate, and release energy;

--studying the catabolism and anabolism of carbohydrates, lipids, nucleotides and amino acids, and the metabolic interactions between these pathways.
+-the study of catabolism and anabolism of carbohydrates, lipids, nucleotides, amino acids, and the metabolic interactions between these pathways.

 Genetics 1